Join 157,912 friendly subscribers getting Sunday Snippets every week

 So, even if you’re the sort of person right now that gets nervous, anxious, or experiences brain fog when stepping in front of a camera, with time and practise this will go away.
 If you’re still not convinced, go to your favourite YouTuber’s first videos and enjoy the awkward mess that is everyone’s first few attempts at filming. 😉 The sooner you start, the sooner you get past this mandatory learning curve.

-If you want to deep dive on your presenting skills, and make them an asset rather a weakness, I suggest trying my full Camera Confidence course, where I cover a bunch of principles, strategies and tools for being more comfortable on camera.
-You’ll also see real life evidence of these techniques in action, as I take various members of my team through the exercises + give them feedback.
+If you want to deep dive on your presenting skills, and make them an asset rather than a weakness, I suggest trying my full Camera Confidence course.
+In the course, I cover a bunch of principles, strategies and tools for being more comfortable on camera.
+You’ll see real-life evidence of these techniques in action, as I take various members of my team through the exercises + give them feedback.

 Modern phones have pretty great camera quality, and most can now shoot in 4k.